Ireland urges Britain against prosecution ban for N.Ireland army veterans | Law-Order

 Ireland urges Britain against prosecution ban for N.Ireland army veterans

-The Irish government has urged Britain against taking unilateral action to shield former soldiers who served in Northern Ireland during the UK province's sectarian conflict from facing prosecution, a foreign ministry spokesman said.
-The Daily Telegraph newspaper reported late on Wednesday that the British government is set to introduce a ban on prosecutions of Northern Ireland veterans under new legislation to be announced next week.
+The Irish government has urged Britain not to seek to shield former soldiers who served in Northern Ireland during the sectarian conflict from prosecution, describing reports of such plans as deeply alarming.
+The Daily Telegraph newspaper reported late on Wednesday that the British government is set to introduce a ban on prosecutions of its veterans who served in the UK province under new legislation to be announced next week.

-Dublin had strongly advised London "against any unilateral action on such sensitive issue," the spokesman for Foreign Minister Simon Coveney said on Thursday.
-The province's Irish nationalist deputy first minister also said any such move by London would not be acceptable.
+Dublin had strongly advised London "against any unilateral action on such a sensitive issue," a spokesman for Foreign Minister Simon Coveney said on Thursday.
+Deputy Prime Minister Leo Varadkar said ministers were "deeply alarmed" by the reports.
+"Anything like this would have to have the agreement of the parties in Northern Ireland and is something that we would not support as a government because we stand with the victims.
+They have a right to justice," Varadkar told the Irish parliament.

+Northern Ireland Deputy First Minister Michelle O'Neill, whose Irish nationalist Sinn Fein party heads up the devolved power-sharing government with their former pro-Britain foes, said a ban on prosecutions would be "a cynical move that will put British forces beyond the law."
+The nationalist SDLP party also said they would strongly oppose such a move.

+Varadkar said it would also breach a 2014 agreement between the two governments and parties in the province that sought to deal with legacy issues by establishing an independent investigation unit to re-examine all unsolved killings.
+A spokesperson for the British government did not immediately respond to the reports.

 A murder trial of two ex-British soldiers accused of shooting dead an Irish Republican Army commander collapsed this week.
 A separate trial of a soldier accused of murdering 13 unarmed Catholic civil rights marchers in Londonderry in 1972, when British paratroopers opened fire on the group on what became known as on "Bloody Sunday", is ongoing.